YuukanOO/uniformcss.com/get-started/theming/typography.md

 ## Line Height

 Line height properties can be applied using the `leading-<size>` utility.
-By default, there are 17 font families available.
+By default, there are 17 line-heights available.

 <div class="grid grid-cols-1 gap-36 bg-black radius-md p-20 py-48">
   <div class="leading-0 text-white">